-The Circle is committed to safeguarding your personal information.
+The Marie Colvin Journalists' Network is committed to safeguarding your personal information.
 Whenever you provide such information, we are legally obliged to use your information in line with all laws concerning the protection of personal information, including the Data Protection Act 1998 and the Privacy & Electronic Communications (EC Directive) Regulations 2003.

 2. Who we are

-3. What information will The Circle collect about me?
+3. What information will the Marie Colvin Journalists' Network collect about me?

-When you contact The Circle to become a member, make a donation or sign up to any of The Circle's activities or online content, such as newsletters or you telephone, email or write to The Circle, or engage with The Circle via social media channels, we may receive and retain personal information about you.
+When you contact the Marie Colvin Journalists' Network to become a member, make a donation or sign up to any of the Marie Colvin Journalists' Network's activities or online content, such as newsletters or you telephone, email or write to the Marie Colvin Journalists' Network, or engage with the Marie Colvin Journalists' Network via social media channels, we may receive and retain personal information about you.
 This can consist of information such as your name, email address, postal address, telephone or mobile number, bank account details to process donations and whether or not you are a tax payer so that we can claim Gift Aid.

-By submitting your details, you enable The Circle (and where applicable any sub-contractors we may use) to raise funds and to provide you with the goods, services, information, activities or online content you select.
+By submitting your details, you enable the Marie Colvin Journalists' Network (and where applicable any sub-contractors we may use) to raise funds and to provide you with the goods, services, information, activities or online content you select.

 We do not usually ask members to provide “sensitive personal data” (such as information relating to racial or ethnic origin, religious beliefs, sexual orientation, health information and political opinions).
 However, if you reveal such information in emails or other communications hosted by our site, you are consenting to this sensitive personal data being collected and processed by us.
 If you do not wish to consent, please do not include sensitive personal data in your communications to, or through, the site.

-If you are simply browsing the site as an anonymous visitor, The Circle may still collect certain information from you, such as your IP addresses (an IP address is a number that can uniquely identify a specific computer or other network device on the internet).
+If you are simply browsing the site as an anonymous visitor, the Marie Colvin Journalists' Network may still collect certain information from you, such as your IP addresses (an IP address is a number that can uniquely identify a specific computer or other network device on the internet).

 If you enter your contact details in one of our online forms, we may use this information to contact you even if you don't "send" or "submit" the form.
 We will only do this to see if we can help with any problems you might be experiencing with the form or with our websites.